Avalanche Training - AIARE 2 Overview

 Lodging and Logistics

-The course runs 7:30am to 5:00pm each day, you must provide your own transportation, food and lodging throughout the course.
+The field days run from 7:30am to 5:00pm each day, you must provide your own transportation, food and lodging throughout the course.

 Stay each night in a Bellingham hotel and commute to AAI/ Mt.
 Baker Ski Area each day.
-The Best Western Heritage Inn provides discounts to all AAI program participants; just let them know you are on an AAI course.
-The address and phone is 151 East McLeod Road - (360) 647-1912.
-Another option is the Days Inn at 215 Samish Way, Bellingham - (360) 734-8830.
+The Best Western Pluse on Bennett Dr. provides discounts to all AAI program participants; just let them know you are on an AAI course.

 Larrabee State Park, located 5 miles south of AAI right on the beach.
 There are plenty of vacation rental cabins in the town of Glacier, 20 minutes from Mount Baker Ski Area.
 See